semirrm/KM-Dev-Task/README.md

 # Konica Minolta Development Task

-This is an image processing interview Development Task for Konica Minolta.
+This is an image processing application made for Konica Minolta.